Clippers' Terance Mann: Coming off bench

-Mann will come off the bench for Tuesday's Game 2 against the Suns, Law Murray of The Athletic reports.
+Mann is coming off the bench for Saturday's Game 4 against the Suns, Garrett Chorpenning of SI.com reports.

-Mann has started the past three games for the Clippers, but coach Ty Lue will send him to the bench along with Nicolas Batum, while Ivica Zubac and Patrick Beverley draw starts.
-In Mann's past five appearances, he's averaged 14.2 points, 3.2 rebounds, 1.0 assists and 1.0 steals in 25.2 minutes.
+Mann will head to the bench while Marcus Morris re-joins the starting five.
+Over the past seven games, Mann has averaged 13.0 points, 3.1 rebounds and 1.1 assists in 25.3 minutes.

 More News